Basic Stuff on Installing SketchUp

 - Make sure to be signed to your Google account from inside of SketchUp.

-- The Google account button down in the status bar should look acitve .
+- The account button down in the status bar should look actIve, (pre-SketchUp 2013) or .

-- If the "G" is grayed out, , click on it to sign into your Google account.
+- If the button is grayed out, click on it to sign into your Google account.

 - You If you have a firewall, you want to make sure that the following URLs and ports are open